08 Aug First National Bank Robbery

 During the few seconds that this encounter took place, forty-year-old John” Jaddo” Parrish, cashier and son of Amos Parrish, broke for a closet behind his desk, presumably for a firearm.
 Ralph Fleagle stepped over the low rail in front of the desks in pursuit and fired twice, one shot missed.
 The other shot struck the younger Parrish in the heart, killing him instantly.

 In less time than it takes to read this, two people had received fatal wounds.
-In six more minutes, the gang, including the bleeding Royston, placed the loot – cash in bonds – in the pillowcases, took two bank employees hostage, and left by the side door on Olive Street.
+In six more minutes, the gang, including the bleeding Royston, placed the loot – cash and bonds – in the pillowcases, took two bank employees hostage, and left by the side door on Olive Street.
 All six entered the getaway car and fled, eventually heading north of town.
 With Prowers County Sheriff, Lloyd Alderman, in pursuit the fleeing gang released one hostage but kept the other, Everett Kesinger.
 Soon after beginning the pursuit, the sheriff’s car was partially disabled by rifle fire, and the gang disappeared into western Kansas in spite of an “areoplane” having been called into the search (a first for Colorado).

 About 10:00 pm the night of the robbery, the gang kidnapped Doctor William Wineinger, a thirty-seven- year- old father of a three-year-old girl, after using a ruse that a man needed care following a farm accident.
 The doctor drove his own car; and when he did not return in the next evening, Thursday, his wife reported him missing to the nearby Garden City Kansas Police Department.